aarong/feedme-client/DEV.md

 5+, which comes with Node 8+.
 So develop and build on Node 8+ and NPM 5+.

-Although the library needs to be developed and built on Node 8+, its production dependencies are more lenient and can be run on Node 6+, which is verified on the Travis build.
+Although the library needs to be developed and built on Node 8+, its production dependencies are more lenient and can be run on Node 6+.

 ## NPM Scripts